“Help – I Don’t Know How to Manage my Preschooler!”

 While there are effective methods for working with your preschooler, very little in parenting – especially with a toddler – is quick.
 There are many reasons, starting with the preschoolers themselves.

-Four- to six-year-olds are learning how to use power, to explore the world on their own, and to take initiative.
-What this means is that they have their own ideas and do not always want to listen to you.
+This age child is learning how to use power, to explore the world on his own, and to take initiative.
+What this means is that he has his own ideas and does not always want to listen to you.

 Having this knowledge helps you to manage these “challenging norms.”
 Although you cannot change the behaviors totally, this information enables you to be more patient and understanding and even provide for ways for your children to accomplish their development milestones in ways that are acceptable to you.